-G 3.5 The student shall be entitled to make submissions to the College Appeal Committee in person or by electronic link.
+- G 3.5 The student shall be entitled to make submissions to the College Appeal Committee in person or by electronic link.
 The student may be represented by any person they choose, including a legally qualified person (except anyone who has been involved in the matter), Any such representative may speak at the meeting on behalf of the student.
 The student and any Fellow acting on behalf of the College shall also be allowed to make written submissions.
-The College may also be represented by any person, including a legally qualified person may institute inquiries to assist its deliberations.
+The College may also be represented by any person, including a legally qualified person - G 3.7 The purpose of the meeting will be to consider the grounds of appeal and make any relevant decision.
+The Chair of the College Appeal Committee shall decide the procedure to be followed, in the light of this purpose and the principles of natural justice.
+The Committee may call witnesses and may institute inquiries to assist its deliberations.
 If the ground or one of the grounds of appeal is fresh evidence, the student can apply to the Appeal Committee for permission to call witnesses.